 - Recruitment of volunteers to support sustainability of gardens

 St. Marks National Wildlife Refuge The refuge Florida (south of Tallahassee) has an opening for an intern in their environmental education program from Oct 1-Dec 14 with a week off for Thanksgiving.
 The refuge provides housing and a $150 a week stipend.
 The staff there is amazing and the refuge itself is a remarkable ecosystem.
-If you know of anyone interested, have them shoot me an email for more information (firstname.lastname@example.org).
+More information: email@example.com.